I'm Rashawn.

 For as long as I can remember, I've been drawn to the hard problems.
 Not just because they matter, but because we often don't have the luxury to ignore them.

-As a community organizer, I saw up close what's possible when neighbors come together.
+As a community organizer, I saw up close what's possible when people come together around a common purpose.
 I helped lead a coalition that secured concrete policy reforms in one of the nation's most troubled police departments.

-Later, at a national criminal justice center, I worked alongside teammates to build resources that expand second-chance policies and reduce the collateral consequences faced by millions of Americans with criminal records.
+Later, at a national criminal justice center, I collaborated with teammates to develop resources that expand second-chance policies and mitigate the collateral consequences faced by millions of Americans with criminal records.

 In Silicon Valley, I helped launch the Racial Justice Labs at a technology company, investing in Black and Brown social entrepreneurs creating new solutions to long-standing challenges.